-ADIA's financial statements are audited on an annual basis by the appointed external audit firm in accordance with international standards of auditing (ISA's).
-The external auditor reports to the Audit Committee.
+ADIA's financial statements are audited on an annual basis, in accordance with international standards of auditing ("ISA's") by Rai Firm, an external auditor established in the United Arab Emirates.

-The external auditor is appointed in accordance with the requirements laid out by Abu Dhabi Accountability Authority in its Statutory Auditors Appointment Rules (SAAR).
-ADIA has a policy in place to ensure the external auditor remains independent in accordance with the rules set out by the ADAA and in accordance with the IFAC code of ethics (International Federations of Accountants: www.ifac.org).
+The financial statements of ADIA's subsidiary companies, which require statutory audit, are audited on an annual basis by either Rai Firm or by another external audit firm in accordance with ISA's.
+The external audit firm reports as a component auditor to Rai Firm and also to the Audit Committee.
+The external auditors are appointed in accordance with the requirements laid out by Abu Dhabi Accountability Authority in its Statutory Auditors Appointment Rules (SAAR).
+ADIA has a policy in place to ensure the external auditors remain independent in accordance with the rules set out by the ADAA and in accordance with the IFAC code of ethics

+(International Federations of Accountants: www.ifac.org [5]).